DanBloomberg/leptonica/prog/fuzzing/README.md

 ## Local build instructions

 Local builds require the clang compiler.
-The example was tested with clang-6.0 on Debian GNU Linux.
+Use clang-10 on Debian GNU Linux, which can be installed using

+    sudo apt-get install clang-10

+To build:

-    ./configure CC=clang-6.0 CXX=clang++-6.0
+    ./configure CC=clang-10 CXX=clang++-10
-    make fuzzers CXX=clang++-6.0
+    make fuzzers CXX=clang++-10

 ## Running local fuzzers

-Each local fuzzer can be run like in the following example.
+Each local fuzzer can be run as in the following example.

     # Show command line syntax.
     ./barcode_fuzzer -help=1